vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/15/014/05_sa_yat.md

 <details><summary>Whitney</summary>

-### Translation
-5. ⌊9.⌋ he moved out toward the fixed quarter, Vishṇu, coming into
+3. ⌊5.⌋ As he moved out toward the western quarter, king Varuṇa, coming
-being, moved out after, making *virā́j* \[his\] food-eater; ⌊10.⌋ with
+   into being, moved out after, making the waters \[his\] food-eaters;
-*virā́j* as food-eater doth he eat food who knoweth thus.

 ### Notes
+Most of the mss. accent *apó ‘nnādī́ḥ* (but Bs. has *-ò*).
+One or two
+(I.K.) combine *-dī́ṣ kṛtvā́*.
 </details>

 <details><summary>Griffith</summary>

-He, when he went away to the stedfast region, went away having become Vishnu and having made Viraj an eater of food.
-He who hath this knowledge eats food with Viraj as food-eater.
+He, when he went away to the western region, went away having become King Varuna, and having made the Waters eaters of food.
 </details>